 Postgraduate Supervision: I have supervised doctoral work on Dickinson, on maps and literature, and on US women's writing.
 Get in touch if you are interested in working with me on US literature and/or queer studies.

-Academic Affiliations: Modern Language Association; Mark Twain Circle of America; British Association of American Studies; British Association of Nineteenth-Century America
+Academic Affiliations: Modern Language Association; Mark Twain Circle of America; British Association of American Studies; British Association of Nineteenth-Century American Studies.

 For a full list of my publications, please see Peter Stoneley Publications